genome/somatic-sniper/README.md

 3. Replace the empty build-common subdirectory in the sniper directory with directory you just created.
 4. Resume following the build instructions.

+### I get a floating point exception on running bam-somaticsniper.
+What's going on?

+This has been reported when using reference fasta indexes available via the GATK resource bundle.
+Please try reindexing your fasta with samtools and rerunning bam-somaticsniper.

 ## User Support

 Please first search [Biostar](http://www.biostars.org) and then ask a question there if needed.
 We automatically monitor [Biostar](http://www.biostars.org) for questions related to our tools.